SamAsEnd/418-compiler/README.md

 ```
 ##### Notice:
  - the / is an integer division. means 5/2 is 2 not 2.5
- - the oprand can be a variable or a number
+ - the operand can be a variable or a number
- -

 ### Reading from the keyboard [↑](#table-of-content)
-To make our program productive we need to intract with the user.
+To make our program productive we need to interact with the user.

 You can read from the standard input like this.
 The program will wait for an input.